DevExpress/testcafe/CONTRIBUTING.md

     git checkout -b new-branch new-docs
     ```

-5. Commit your changes into this branch.
+5. Commit your changes to this branch.

-    > Note that links in the documentation should point to `.md` files in the repository, so that the documentation is browsable on GitHub.
+    > Note that links in the documentation should point to `.md` files in the repository so that the documentation is browsable on GitHub.
 When the website is built, all links are automatically modified to HTML links.

-6. Run tests before submitting a pull request to ensure that Markdown is styled properly and there is no broken links.
+6. Run tests before submitting a pull request to ensure that Markdown is styled properly and there are no broken links.

     ```sh
     gulp test-website